lorensen/VTKExamples/src/VTKBook/Chapter6.md

 ### Cutting

 Often we want to cut through a dataset with a surface and then display the interpolated data values on the surface.
-We refer to this technique as *data cutting* or simply *cutting* .
+We refer to this technique as *data cutting* or simply *cutting*.
 The data cutting operation requires two pieces of information: a definition for the surface and a dataset to cut.
 We will assume that the cutting surface is defined by an implicit function.
 A typical application of cutting is to slice through a dataset with a plane, and color map the scalar data and/or warp the plane according to vector value.

 **Figure 6--31** Cut through structured grid with plane.
 The cut plane is shown solid shaded.
 A computational plane of constant  value is shown  in wireframe for comparison ( cut.tcl ).
 The  colors correspond to flow density.
 Cutting surfaces are not necessarily planes: implicit functions such as spheres, cylinders, and quadrics can also be used.

 A property of implicit functions is to convert a position into a scalar value (see tions" on page185 ).
 We can use this property in combination with a contouring algorithm (e.g., marching cubes) to generate cut surfaces.
-The basic idea is to generate scalars for each point of each cell of a dataset (using the implicit cut function), and then contour the surface value Fxyz() = 0 .
+The basic idea is to generate scalars for each point of each cell of a dataset (using the implicit cut function), and then contour the surface value Fxyz() = 0.

 The cutting algorithm proceeds as follows.
 For each cell, function values are generated by evaluating forFxyz()each,, cell point.
 If all the points evaluate positive or negative, then the surface does not cut the cell.
 However, if the points evaluate positive and negative, then the surface passes through the cell.
-We can use the cell contouring operation to generate the isosurface = 0 .
+We can use the cell contouring operation to generate the isosurface = 0.
 Data attribute values can then be computed by interpolating along cut edges.

 **Figure6--31** illustrates a plane cut through a structured grid dataset.
 The plane passes through the center of the dataset with normal (--0.287, 0, 0.9579).
 For comparison purposes a portion of the grid geometry is also shown.
 The grid geometry is the grid surface *k*=9 (shown in wireframe).
 A benefit of cut surfaces is that we can view data on (nearly) arbitrary surfaces.
 Thus, the structure of the dataset does not constrain how we view the data.